2 - Terrain Generator and Image Segmentation

 - Select Simplify Triangulation.

 - Under Simplification Level select Custom > By Triangle Count and enter 25000.
+Notice that the current number of surface triangles is around 215000, which is a large number that may lead to longer compute times.

 2.3 Set Slope Surface

-When you're done editing the slope:
+When done editing the slope:

 - Select Geometry > Set Slope Surface menu option.